-Maximum extent of TAC change
+4.5 Maximum extent of TAC change

 The "maximum extent of TAC change" allows CMP developers to limit the maximum allowed increase or decrease in TAC between management periods.
 This may help to achieve TAC stability between consecutive management periods.
 CMP developers can also incorporate a "maximum extent of TAC change" in the actual design of their CMP, so there are two ways to incorporate this type of constriction.
-Panel 2 has provided several values of maximum extent of TAC change they would like to see (Anon 2019).
-The values they would like to see are 20%, 30%, 40%, and outcomes where no restriction in TAC is implemented.
+The Panel 2 has provided several values of maximum extent of TAC change they would like to see (Anon 2019).
+These values are 20%, 30%, 40%, and outcomes where no restriction in TAC is implemented.